 For the first Annual Report click FIRST ANNUAL REPORT 1928

-For the Members of Council at the time of the first AGM click Members of the Council of The Chelsea Society in 1928
+For the Members of the First Council of the Society click here Members of the First Council of The Chelsea Society

 In 1926 the imminent demolition of Lombard Terrace on the Sloane Stanley estate aroused local indignation, with a printed petition, and was commented on in the national press.
 This row of simple 3-storeyed 18th or early 19th century buildings with three or four old-fashioned shops, typical of its period, faced the river at the junction with Church Street, and was all that survived of Lombard Street after the creation of Chelsea Embankment, and almost all that remained of the old Chelsea riverside.
 One house incorporated the northern portion of the much older Arch House.